 Miami is a 32-point favorite against Florida Atlantic.

-UNC is an 11.5 point UNDERDOG on the road at South Carolina.
 FSU is a 10-point favorite on the road against Pittsburgh.

 These are two huge games for the respective ACC programs.
 Offhand, I can't remember the last time Clemson had a nonconference home game this big.
 Clemson has played well in recent years against SEC teams not named South Carolina.
 A win against the Dawgs would legitimize any national title talk down in Tigertown.
 Sources (read: my Clemson grad girlfriend) tell me that they're expecting over 300K fans in Death Valley for the game.
 That means 200k will just be there to tailgate!
 Crazy stuff.